-For proposals containing multiple projects, the funding match is based on the total of the proposal.
+Definition of "Funding Match" can be found in Appendix B. For proposals containing multiple projects, the funding match is based on the total cost of the proposal.
 Funding match may include, but is not limited to, federal funds, local funding, or donated services from non-State sources.
-For a State agency, funding match may include state funds and services.

 There are different funding match requirements for different grants.